 In order to be doing the recommended 3 x 30 mins of vigorous exercise per week, you need to be in short phrase – one word category.
 Don’t underestimate how hard this training is.

 Most people will lose a number of pounds and feel a lot fitter when they start aerobic training.
 This is because it is new to your body, (and in part because it is so new to your body, there is an element of the anaerobic to it) but as your body gets use to your training, adaptations occur that mean your body uses less calories to do the same exercise.
 This means that your body can transport and use oxygen more efficiently, it has created more capillaries and it has strengthened the bones and muscles being used.
 Once your body has adapted to this type of training, it is time to change it.

 Firstly we have to be really honest about what constitutes an anaerobic workout If we go back to the beginning of this blog, in order to be anaerobically training we need to be engaging the Alactic and Lactic training systems or one word to a short phrase in talking.
-I see a lot of articles on High Intensity Interval Training (HIIT) which go on for 20, 30 and even 60 minutes!
-If you can do something for even 20 minutes continuously it is not HIIT.
+I see a lot of articles on High Intensity Interval Training (HIIT) which go on for 20, 30 and even 60 minutes as being anaerobic, it is not.
+If you can do something for even 20 minutes continuously it is not anaerobic it is mainly aerobic.